Article written by Elisa - Travel Writer & Local in France

 The supreme battle is underway.
 It is, of course, the Battle of France and the Battle for France.
 For the sons of France, wherever they are, and whoever they are, the simple and sacred duty is to fight the enemy by all means at their disposal. — Gen. Charles de Gaulle, 6 June 1944

-After many losses from both sides, Normandy’s five landing beaches were all taken, and the Allied Forces connected on 12 June.
+After many losses from both sides, the Normandy landing sites were all taken, and the Allied Forces connected on 12 June.
 Casualties were very high, and towns and cities were heavily destroyed.
 This was the price to pay in Normandy for our freedom.

-Museums, memorials, and war cemeteries, and other WW2 sites in Normandy, France, offer visitors a glimpse of this terrible chapter in our history.
+Museums, memorials, war cemeteries, and other WW2 sites in France offer visitors a glimpse of this terrible chapter in our history.
 There’s a huge amount of documentation and collection of memories here, so we don’t forget.

 So, what are you waiting for?
 Book this road trip to the D-Day Landing Sites today!